nobias-fht/python-for-image-analysis/README.md

 ### Set up

 During development python scripts and notebooks in `solutions/` are kept in sync using [jupytext](https://jupytext.readthedocs.io/en/latest/).
-To ensure that the notebooks are correctly formatted and up to date, we use [pre-commit](https://pre-commit.com/) to run jupytext automatically.
-In addition, you should install the `jupytext` VSCode extension to maintain both ways synchronization between notebooks and scripts.
-Finally, the `exercises/` notebooks are generated using pre-commit by stripping the exercise clause.
+You should install the `jupytext` VSCode extension to maintain both ways synchronization between notebooks and scripts

 - Install the `jupytext` VSCode extension.
 - Install pre-commit